JetBrains/Qodana/topics/code-coverage.md

 | [%go%](golang.md)     | [`GoCoverageInspection`](https://www.jetbrains.com/help/inspectopedia/GoCoverageInspection.html)   |
 | [%dotnet%](dotnet.md) | `NetCoverageInspection`                                                                            |

-Once the inspection is complete, reports are available in [%instance% reports](html-report.md) and JetBrains IDEs.
+Once analysis is complete, reports are available in [%instance% reports](html-report.md) and JetBrains IDEs.

 ### Code coverage calculation

-<link-summary>%instance% calculates a code coverage based on the number of code lines containing logic with function,
+<link-summary>%instance% calculates code coverage based on the number of code lines containing logic, with function,
 method, and class statements being ignored.</link-summary>

-%instance% calculates a code coverage based on the number of code lines containing logic with function, method, and class statements being ignored.
+%instance% calculates code coverage based on the number of code lines containing logic with function, method, and class statements being ignored.
 Here is the snippet containing comments on how it works:

 ```javascript